MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 - A star if the rows are densely packed.
 - A star if the rows are sorted.
-- A star if the query doesn't access the table.
+- A star if the query doesn’t access the table.

 The **third star** is often much more important!
 ]